Apple's Watch Series 9 is the company's first carbon-neutral product

 Apple is putting a large environmental focus on its Watch Series 9.

-The battery also features 100 percent recycled cobalt in the battery, a first for Apple.
+“For Series 9, Apple will match 100 percent of your expected electricity use by investing in renewable energy projects around the world,” Jackson said.

-The device’s packaging will be 100 percent fibre-based.
-The watch’s smaller shape means packaging will be more compact and allow Apple to ship 25 percent more watches per trip.
+The tech giant also redesigned one of its most popular bands, the Sport Loop, to use 82 percent recycled yarn.

-Apple says it will also match 100 percent of the expected electricity use by investing in renewable energy projects.
+Another area Apple cut emissions with the Watch Series 9 was through transportation.
+The smaller shape of the device lets Apple ship 25 percent more watches per trip.
+The company says it will make more of these trips through ocean freight, which emits 1/20th of emissions when compared to shipping by air.
+Packaging for the device has been redesigned to be 100 percent fibre-based.

 All of our Apple fall hardware event content can be found here.